fuine/msc-thesis-typst/thesis.typ

     in-print: in-print,
     lang: lang,
     // Adjust the following fields accordingly to your thesis
+    titlepage-info: (
       thesis-type: "master", // or "master"
       program: "Informatyka", // or ""
       specialisation: "Inżynieria Systemów Informatycznych",
-    institute: "Informatyki",
+      institute: "Instytut Informatyki",
       supervisor: "dr hab. inż.
 Robert M. Nowak",
       advisor: none, // or `none` if there were no advisors
-    faculty: "eiti", // or "meil"
+      faculty: "weiti", // or "meil"
-    author: "Łukasz Neumann",
       index-number: "261479",
       date: datetime(year: 2018, month: 5, day: 31),
+    ),
+    author: "Łukasz Neumann",
     // Note that irregardless of the language of your thesis you need to fill in all the
     // fields below - both *-en and *-pl
     title: (